-While this synthesis in relation to the pure concepts (categories) our understanding gives an important model for how pure thinking could be transformed into a priori cognition, it is not yet sufficient for a critique of reason in particular, as to how its own pure thinking might serve as a possible source for a priori cognition.
+While this synthesis in relation to the pure concepts (categories) of our understanding gives an important model for how pure thinking could be transformed into a priori cognition, it is not yet sufficient for a critique of reason in particular, as to how its own pure thinking might serve as a possible source for a priori cognition.
 For this, Kant needs to determine if and how the pure concepts (ideas) of reason (concepts of the immortal soul, the world-whole, and God) can also be shown a priori to have the requisite relation to the objects of intuition.
 Kant's main conclusion here is famously negative: "no objective deduction of these transcendental ideas is really possible, such as we could provide for the categories" (A336/B393; see also A663/B691).
-Nevertheless, Kant thinks that the "principles [Grundsätze]" which reason arrives at, on the basis of attempting to relate these ideas to intuition, can in fact be shown to have "objective but indeterminate validity", insofar as they "serve as a rule of possible experience", as a "heuristic principle" for the "elaborating [Bearbeitung]" of experience (A663/B691), so as "to preserve the greatest systematic unity in the empirical use of our reason" (A670/B698).
-Reason is therefore shown to be a source of "necessary maxims" which serve "not as constitutive principles for the extension of our cognition to more objects than experience can give, but as regulative principles for the systematic unity of the manifold of empirical cognition in general" (A671/B699).
-That is, this "systematic unity or the unity of reason" serves as a "logical principle" which is "subjectively and logically necessary, as method" for the application of reason to the objects of intuition (as cognized in experience), rather than a "transcendental principle of reason" which would somehow demonstrate that things "are in themselves determined to systematic unity" (A647-8/ B675-6).
+Nevertheless, Kant thinks that the "principles [Grundsätze]" that reason arrives at, on the basis of attempting to relate these ideas to intuition, can between thinking and cognizing).
+See Dieter Henrich, "The Proof-Structure of Kant's Transcendental Deduction," Review of Metaphysics 22, no. 4 (June 1969): 640-59.

+in fact be shown to have "objective but indeterminate validity," insofar as they "serve as a rule of possible experience," as a "heuristic principle" for the "elaborating [Bearbeitung]" of experience (A663/B691), so as "to preserve the greatest systematic unity in the empirical use of our reason" (A670/B698).
+Reason is therefore shown to be a source of "necessary maxims" that serve "not as constitutive principles for the extension of our cognition to more objects than experience can give, but as regulative principles for the systematic unity of the manifold of empirical cognition in general" (A671/B699).
+That is, this "systematic unity or the unity of reason" serves as a "logical principle" that is "subjectively and logically necessary, as method" for the application of reason to the objects of intuition (as cognized in experience), rather than a "transcendental principle of reason" which would somehow demonstrate that things "are in themselves determined to systematic unity" (A647-48/B675-76).

 Now, for the broader critique of the possibility of a priori cognition, such an inclusion of further material beyond what can "arise" in the understanding or reason alone is surely necessary, given Kant's understanding of the conditions of cognition itself.
 What is less clear, however, is whether these steps beyond the metaphysical deduction are themselves ultimately best thought of as investigations that lie within logic strictly speaking, rather than in some other kind of discipline, such as critique.
 For it would seem that, in each of these further steps (the Transcendental Deduction, the Schematism, the Principles, the Dialectic), Kant is clearly drawing upon material from the Aesthetic, concerning sensibility, and so is going beyond the findings of the science of understanding per se, studied in isolation from all other capacities.
-(This is so, even if all of these sections (along with the Dialectic as well) are of course officially contained under the heading of Transcendental Logic in the first Critique.)
+(This is so, even though all of these sections are of course officially contained under the heading of Transcendental Logic in the first Critique.)